BSEd in Health and Physical Education

 Prepare to teach health and physical education in elementary, middle, and high school through our BSEd in Health and Physical Education, which includes certification to teach in Georgia schools.

 You will learn instructional methods for teaching physical activity, sport skills, physical fitness, and teamwork at various age levels.
 You’ll also study the latest biomechanics, physiology, and health and wellness principles.

 Upon completion you will be eligible for initial certification to teach K-12 in Georgia public schools.

 If you aspire to work in the private sector or in a setting outside of schools, we offer a non-certification track that prepares professionals to work in community sport and movement settings such as sport clubs, fitness centers, recreation departments, and personal training.

 - Leads to Georgia K-12 teaching certification in Health, Physical Education, & Adapted Physical Education

 - Non-teaching track also available

 - Accredited by the Georgia Professional Standards Commission and the National Council for Accreditation of Teacher Education

 - Financial assistance available through at least 18 awards

-Learn instructional methods for teaching physical activity, sport skills, physical fitness, and teamwork at various age levels.
+Learn instructional methods for teaching physical activity, sports skills, physical fitness, and teamwork adapted physical education at various age levels.